josiah199/josiah199.github.io/README.md

 ### Jay Watson

-Jay Watson is my teacher.
-He has been an invaluable resource for my coding questions and overall... guidance for this project.
+Jay Watson is my teacher and mentor.
+He has been an invaluable resource for my coding questions and overall guidance for this project.